Toalaah/st/README.md

 ## Installation

+1. Make sure you have the required Xlib headers installed (note that package names may vary slightly per package manager, the names below are given for apt)
+    - `build-essential`
+    - `libx11-dev`
+    - `libxft`

-1. Make sure you have the required Xlib headers installed.
-Then, simply clone the repository and run the following make command:
+1. To build, simply clone the repository and run the following make commands:

    ```bash
    git clone git@github.com:Toalaah/st.git